mikevansighem/homeassistant/README.md

 ![Home Dashboard](DOCS/images/dashboard-home.png)

+## :computer: Hardware

+A list of most hardware used can be found [here](DOCS/hardware.md).

-## :house_with_garden: House state
+## :house_with_garden: Automation based on "House state"

 The house state is a template sensor used to schedule most automations.
+It takes into account precense, time of day and work schedule.
+I use this method to simplify the logic within all of my automations.
 Below table shows devices using the house state sensor.

 | House state        | Home         | Away       | Night           | Holiday    |